apache/spark/docs/mllib-guide.md

     * In `DecisionTree`, the deprecated class method `train` has been removed.
 (The object/static `train` methods remain.)
     * In `Strategy`, the `checkpointDir` parameter has been removed.
 Checkpointing is still supported, but the checkpoint directory must be set before calling tree and tree ensemble training.
 * `PythonMLlibAPI` (the interface between Scala/Java and Python for MLlib) was a public API but is now private, declared `private[python]`.
 This was never meant for external use.
+* In linear regression (including Lasso and ridge regression), we scaled the squared loss by 0.5.
+So in order to produce the same result as in 1.2, the step size you chose needs to be scaled by 2.

 ## Previous Spark Versions